What Is a Checking Account?

 Checking Account Requirements

 You can open a checking account either online or by visiting your nearest branch.
-You’ll likely be asked for your personal information, from your name and address to your Social Security number.
-In some cases, the bank may also run a credit check.
+You’ll likely be asked for your name, address, and Social Security number (or ITIN).

 Are There Any Fees Involved?